 I launched greens + blues co.

-Despite never thinking of myself as a creative person + skipping out on creative opportunities throughout my life, I managed to identify my personal brand of creativity and figure out a way to practice it in my daily life.
-YOU CAN TOO!
+Despite never thinking of myself as a creative person + skipping out on creative opportunities throughout my life, I learned to acknowledge my creativity and unleash my creative beast.
+Since that point, practicing my creativity has been a steady + consistent part of my life.
+My creativity will never be leashed up again.
+NOW IT’S YOUR TURN!

 Let’s get started, click here to enroll in the my free 5 day email course, Find Your Creativity Adventure.
-Stop hoarding inspiration and start designing, creating, or making today!
+Stop locking your creativity away and start designing, creating, or making today!

 Hey there.
 I am Katy McCullough.
 I am a mom + a wife + a teacher + a creative + a book nerd + life-long learner.